VegaDeftwing/OpGuidesHugoSrc/content/Engineering/latex.md

 You'll probably end up googling how to do most things in {{< katex >}}\LaTeX{{< /katex >}}, find that a lot of things don't really sit where you want them to ("Why is this figure in the wrong spot?"), and end up using a lot of packages to write it.
 Frustratingly, most of the desktop {{< katex >}}\LaTeX{{< /katex >}} clients suck, so it seems most people just use [Overleaf](https://www.overleaf.com/) now, which does have a free tier, but is a paid web-app.
 Fortunately, it actually works incredibly well and has very nice Google-docs like multi-user features.

+{{< columns >}}

+You'll likely use Bibtex for citing sources in your document, fortunately, a lot of papers have built in Bibtex citations you can download and import and your sources document.
+[Litmaps](https://app.litmaps.co) is an awesome tool for building up research on a topic, exploring related tools, and exporting bibtex sources as well - though it is probably only free while in early access.

+You may also want to check out [Connectedpapers.com](https://www.connectedpapers.com) if you're more interested in the research side, and one of the links listed for each paper does still usually have the bibtex available.

+Keep in mind if you need the full text of a paper, [Sci-Hub](https://en.wikipedia.org/wiki/Sci-Hub) is an option

+<--->

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Litmaps lets you visualise your key literature, iteratively expand your research, and notify you as new articles connect to your maps.
+Try it out: <a href="https://t.co/uTwd9yHUjW">https://t.co/uTwd9yHUjW</a> <a href="https://t.co/n3lO8yQ4Jg">pic.twitter.com/n3lO8yQ4Jg</a></p>&mdash; Litmaps (@LitmapsApp) <a href="https://twitter.com/LitmapsApp/status/1384737052516765699?ref_src=twsrc%5Etfw">April 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+{{< /columns >}}

 ---

 ## Markdown?